HeroQuest: HeroQuest remake

-At the direction of Jeffrey Anderson, the general manager of Hasbro Gaming, the company bought the HeroQuest trademark from Chaosium in September 2020.
+Under the vision and direction of Jeffrey Anderson, Hasbro Gaming bought the HeroQuest trademark from Moon Design Publications in September 2020.
 This allowed Avalon Hill, a subsidiary of Hasbro, to launch a teaser website with the HeroQuest logo, art and a countdown timer, leading to speculation that an official remake or app was being produced.
-On September 22, 2020, the countdown revealed a Hasbro Pulse crowdfunded campaign for $1,000,000 to produce a updated edition of HeroQuest with new figures, and Kellar's Keep and Return of the Witch Lord expansions.
-Funding was achieved with 24 hours, with Hasbro expecting to ship in late 2021.
-The initial campaign was for US & Canada only, with Hasbro later expanding the campaign to include Australia, United Kingdom and New Zealand.
-Games Workshop branding and intellectual property was removed, with all art replaced; the "Chaos" monicker changed to "Dread" in all instances; miniatures all received new sculpts; and the Fimir monsters, a type of water-based lizard monster originating in the Warhammer universe, replaced by the fish-based Abomination monsters.
+On September 22, 2020, the countdown revealed a Hasbro Pulse crowdfunded campaign for $1,000,000 to produce an updated edition of HeroQuest with new figures, Kellar's Keep and Return of the Witch Lord expansions.
+Funding was achieved within 24 hours, with Hasbro expecting to ship in late 2021.
+The initial campaign was for US and Canada only, with Hasbro later expanding the campaign to include United Kingdom, Australia and New Zealand.
+Games Workshop branding and intellectual property was removed, with all art replaced; the "Chaos" moniker changed to "Dread" in all instances; miniatures all received new sculpts; and the Fimir monsters, a type of water-based lizard monster originating in the Warhammer universe, replaced by the fish-based Abomination monsters.

+Hasbro Pulse crowdfunded HeroQuest campaign offered two pledge tiers, Heroic or Mythic.
+Supporters who pledged for the Heroic Tier would receive the HeroQuest Game System with both expansion packs Kellar's Keep and Return of the Witch Lord.

+Included were three quest books: Prophecy of Telor by Stephen Baker, The Spirit Queen's Torment by Teos Abadia, and The Crypt of Perpetual Darkness by Joe Manganiello.

+Shortly after the crowdfunding campaign, Hasbro made available a PDF of a new quest, Training Quest Rogar's Hall by Stephen Baker.

+In November 2021, Avalon Hill announced the very first hero expansion pack, the Hero Collection - Commander of the Guardian Knights.
+This included two knight figures as well as three knight skill cards and two equipment cards for each figure.
+It was a limited edition exclusive to retailers and sold out quickly.

+Hasbro also released the free to download HeroQuest Companion App, which aids a Morcar/Zargon player, or fills the role of Morcar/Zargon allowing the game to be played either cooperatively or solo.

-In 2021, HeroQuest was re-released in retail stores, along with two expansions, Kellar's Keep and Return of the Witch Lord.
+At the end of 2021, HeroQuest was released to stores, along with two expansions, Kellar's Keep and Return of the Witch Lord.

+Hasbro also released online quest one: Forsaken Tunnels of Xor-Xel by Doug Hopkin, which connects the core game's quests to the Kellar's Keep expansion.

+On April 8, 2022, Hasbro released online quest zero: New Beginnings by Doug Hopkins, which was later re entitled as HeroQuest: Try out a New Beginning.